 Facts show that the normal household bathroom needs to be updated at least every 10 years.
-Whether homeowners are purchasing a new home or updating an old one, remodeling the bathroom should be a major priority on the to-do list.
+Whether homeowners are purchasing a new home or updating an old one, remodeling the bathroom should be a major priority.
 Installing brand new shower tile may just be the best place to start in order to get the best looking bathroom possible.
-Before making such a large investment, consumers may desire to arm themselves with a few facts regarding shower tile.
+Before making such a large investment, it helps to know a few facts regarding shower tile.

 Types of Shower Tile

 There are so many kinds of shower tile to consider that making a final choice can be difficult.
 Where to start and how to choose a particular style depends, of course, on the particular taste as well as budget of the homeowner.
 Prices not only vary by the type of tile but also the manufacturer.
 For instance, tile produced by Kohler and Platinum Ceramics are priced much higher than similar products by other manufacturers.

 Just about any type of tile can be applied to a bathroom shower area as long as it is waterproof, durable and correctly installed.
 Consumers can go online and browse the many styles of shower tile or visit home remodeling centers or bathroom showrooms for an idea on where to begin.
 This is especially helpful for those who are building a new home or simply desire a new flare for the bathroom.
 In regards to a cost analysis of the types of bathroom shower tile, here is a list: